 Because without officials, there wouldn't be Intramurals.
 Officials are responsible for ensuring the integrity of the game and keeping Intramural games safe and organized.
 UCF's Intramural Sports program prides itself on training and educating sports officials at a very high level.
 Many current and former UCF students have had tremendous success as sports officials.

-Three of our intramural officials that were selected to officiate in the NIRSA Championship Series National Basketball Tournament hosted at Ohio State University in April 2017 (Jonny Grymes, Lorenzo Fernandez and Samantha Thompson).
-Jonny was selected as All-American official making him one of the top nine intramural basketball officials in the entire country.
-UCF has had 18 total All-American basketball officials since 2004.
+Three of our intramural officials that were selected to officiate in the NIRSA Championship Series National Basketball Tournament hosted at Ohio State University in April 2018 (Matt McGuier, Lorenzo Fernandez and Samantha Thompson).
+Matt was selected as All-American official making him one of the top nine intramural basketball officials in the entire country.
+UCF has had 19 total All-American basketball officials since 2004.

 UCF past and present officials also saw success outside of Intramural Sports.